jbman/captain-picar/README.md

 ## What he can do

-_Captain Picar can explore rooms which were not explored by a robot before_
+_Captain Picar explores rooms which weren't explored by a robot before._

-Currently Captain Picar does this using a very simple driving logic:
+Currently Captain Picar does this with a very simple driving logic:

 * Drive until distance to an an obstacle drops below a threshold (measured by an ultrasonic sensor)
 * If an obstacle is detected: Rotate until distance is above the threshold again